Nordic Indo-Germanic People: From Christianity to Bolshevism, an uninterrupted line of descent

-On October 21, 1941, Hitler made a direct comparison between the Apostle Paul and Karl Marx, referring to them by their Jewish names, Saul and Mardechai, respectively.
-In Hitler's eyes, Paul was a precursor to Bolshevism, with his teachings seen as the initial mobilization of the plebeian masses against the Nordic rulers of Rome.
+Similarly, on October 21, 1941, Hitler drew a parallel between Paul and Marx, calling them Saul and Mardechai respectively, after Marx's father.
+In Hitler's eyes, Paul was a precursor of Bolshevism: in his eyes, Paul's message led to the mobilization of the plebs against their northern rulers.

 Divergences within Nazism

 While the Nazis share a common conception of the enemy of the Indo-Germanic people, they are divided within the NSDAP as to what this people and its history represent within Nazi doctrine.

 Hans Günther, the Nordic theory master thinker

 Hans Günther, nicknamed by the SS Hans Rassengünther ("Race Günther"), promoter of the Nordicist hypothesis of the origins of the Indogermans.